robkorn/urbit-content-archiver/README.md

 ![](images/uot-screenshot.png)

-The Urbit Operator Toolkit is a small CLI application that interacts with your ship externally and allows you to perform useful functionality as a ship operator.
+The Urbit Operator Toolkit is a small CLI application that interacts with your ship externally and exposes various useful functionality as a ship operator.

 The first feature of the toolkit is the ability to export chat logs from any chat which your ship has joined.
-Further useful functionality/"tools" will be added over time as the [Rust Urbit HTTP API Crate](https://crates.io/crates/urbit-http-api) continues to be updated and have more functionality to expose here for end users.
+Further useful "tools" will be added over time as the [Rust Urbit HTTP API Crate](https://crates.io/crates/urbit-http-api) continues to be updated and supports further use cases.

 ## Using The Toolkit

 ```
 Usage:
-        urbit-operator-toolkit chat export <chat-ship> <chat-name>
+        urbit-operator-toolkit chat export <chat-ship> <chat-name> [--config=<file_path> --output=<folder_path>]
+Options:
+      --config=<file_path>  Specify a custom path to a YAML ship config file.
+      --output=<folder_path>  Specify a custom path where the output file will be saved.

 ```

 As can be seen above, the Urbit Operator Toolkit is quite straightforward to use.
 It uses a non-interactive interface in order to allow the toolkit to be interoperable with other tools/applications.
 This allows for setting up cron-jobs to say backup a chat every X hours, setup hotkeys to do it on-command, or anything you can imagine in between.